runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 ```
 NOTE:
-- DEXTER may call XtzToToken or Default itself
+- DEXTER may call XtzToToken or Default on itself

 proposition [sender-is-not-dexter]:
 [[ Sender =/=K DEXTER => true ]]